lala-data/cmustudent-repository/mentalhealth_part2.md

 ## Wireframes/Storyboards

 Based on the feedback received from the last class I deviated from the original storyboard which I proposed in part1.
-My origial Proposal was to study the mental health during the COVID.
-I modified to concentrate Mental health as a whole.
+My original Proposal was to study the mental health during the COVID.
+I modified to concentrate on Mental health as a whole.
 I did not change the balsamiq mockup or sketched again.
 Instead I concentrated primarily on Tableau charts and Shorthand to make it more appealing so that I can get feedback from reviewers in a more precise way.
 I gathered relevant pictures from unsplash and different web sources.
 I used Shorthand so that it could give much appeal for the story.
 I created Tableau from the data sources that were provided in the Part1.
-All the tableau visualizations are posted to Tableau Public .
-Its Embed code is linked to shorthand using the Custom HTML block.
+All the tableau visualizations are posted to Tableau Public.Its Embed code is linked to shorthand using the Custom HTML block.

 Draft version of project is [here](https://preview.shorthand.com/rlsvhtFJnpE6mP0u)

 ## User Research and Interviews Feedback: